mhusseinsh/CarND-Advanced-Lane-Lines/README.md

 2. <strong>Problems/Issues</strong>

    As shown from the results above, the pipeline which was developed performs really well on the test images and the project video with a fairly robust performance.
-This is due to the fact that the roads in basically ideal conditions, with fairly distinct lane lines, and on a clear day.
+This is due to the fact that the roads in basically ideal conditions, with fairly distinct lane lines (straight/slightly curved), and on a clear day.

-   The problems I encountered for the other videos were almost exclusively due to lighting conditions, shadows, discoloration, etc.
+   The problems I encountered for the other videos were almost exclusively due to lighting conditions, shadows, discoloration, etc. My pipeline mostly failed in harsher environments.
+The frames in the two other videos were very difficult and tricky for the pipeline to well perform.

+   For the challenge video, we can see from the results that the pipeline struggled a little due to road added features like the concrete separator which the car was driving close to.
+This projects a shadow in the lane and parallel to the lines.
+It is noticed that the near area close to the vehicle works well, but on far areas, the detection is not so good.
+However, I do believe, that with some modifications, we can overcome such problems.

+   For the harder challenging video, it is obvious that the pipeline did not work well.
+This is due to the rapid changes in road curvature, lightning conditions, visibility of shadows, and steeper bends which makes it difficult for the pipeline to perform in such conditions.

+   Another problem was exploring the hyperparameters from the threshold limits of gradients and colors as well as source points for the perspective transform.
+They needed a lot of testing and manual checks to find the most convenient ones.

+2. <strong>Suggestions/Imrpovements</strong>

+    * Advanced deep learning approaches could be implemented to segment the lane lines that classical openCV techniques.
+    * Sanity checks could be made more robust to work on curvy roads like in the harder challenge video.
+    * Exploring more thresholds might be worth.
+    * Extracting information about different line colors (white and yellow) and including them in the pipeline might be helpful.
+    *